 ***Picturehouse staff have an official union called The Forum as recognised by the Central Arbitration Committee.
 It is free to join, is voluntary to opt-in to and has collective bargaining rights on pay and benefits.

 The Forum is made up entirely of Picturehouse Cinema staff and excludes head office management.
 Every year, pay rates are negotiated with The Forum and a pay rate for 2017-2018 was agreed with a majority vote.
 The Ritzy Picturehouse staff are separate to this and are represented by BECTU.

 We do not and will not tolerate modern slavery either within our business itself, or within our supply chain, and take this issue seriously.
 We expect our supply chain to share the same values.

 We have a commitment to manage relationships with our suppliers fairly and to work in accordance with our ethics policy.
 Steps taken to ensure that slavery and human trafficking is not taking place in our supply chains or business include Board and Management training on the issue and the review of statements published by our suppliers regarding modern slavery to ensure robust standards.

 We have prepared this statement for the purposes of the Modern Slavery Act 2015.

 Our ongoing charity partner is Refuge.
 In 2019 we partnered with the longstanding UK charity which supports women and children against domestic violence.
-Through various fun and thoughtful ways we are committed to raising £50,000 by the end of the year to help the charity change the lives of those needing saftey and sanctuary.
+Through various fun and thoughtful ways we are committed to raising £50,000 by May 2023 to help the charity change the lives of those needing safety and sanctuary.
 By reaching our target, we will provide the equivalent of 962 nights in a refuge.